clairemariec/clairemariec/README.md

 - Running builds
 - Running tests
 - Debugging
+- using copilot to help guide my coding

 ### Docker
 - creating docker containers

+##K6 & Grafana
+I have been using K6 to carry out load testing, and Grafana to visualise the results

+## Playwright

+## DataStores

 ### PostgreSQL
+I have been using PostgreSQL to carry out CRUD on an existing relational database, using SQL to pull and combine data from the different tables

+### MongoDB
+MongoDB is the document-orientated database that I have been learning to navigate

 ## Certifications
 ISTQB Certified Tester Foundation Level v4.0 27th June 2024